tekouh/Ryoify-Youtube/README.md

 **thou shall not be distraught.**

-this extension adds the famous
+this extension adds the famous loner
 bassist **Ryo Yamada** to every thumbnail.